pieroproietti/penguins-eggs-book/chapter-5.md

 \$ sudo eggs tools ppa \--add

-This command adds the penguins**-**eggs PPA repository to the system, allowing you to install software packages from that repository.
+This command adds the penguins-eggs PPA repository to the system, allowing you to install software packages from that repository.

 \$ sudo eggs tools ppa \--remove

-This command removes the penguins**-**eggs PPA repository from the system, preventing further installations or updates from that repository.
+This command removes the penguins-eggs PPA repository from the system, preventing further installations or updates from that repository.
 Please note that adding or removing PPA repositories can have implications for your system, such as introducing new software